leighsmith/midisport-macos/README.md

 Building from Source
 --------------------

-The entire package is compiled and built by running:
+The package .pkg file above will fulfill musicians requirements.
+If however, you want to develop the code, the entire package is compiled and built by running:

     xcodebuild -project MIDISPORT.xcodeproj -target Package install